yugabyte/yugabyte-db/docs/content/preview/integrations/apache-spark/scala-ysql.md

 ---
+title: Build Scala applications using Apache Spark and YugabyteDB YSQL
-title: Build a Scala application using Apache Spark and YugabyteDB
+headerTitle: Build a Scala application using Apache Spark and YugabyteDB
 linkTitle: YSQL
-description: Build a Scala application using Apache Spark and YugabyteDB
+description: Learn how to build a Scala application using Apache Spark and YugabyteDB YSQL
-aliases:
 menu:
   preview_integrations:
     identifier: apache-spark-1-scala-ysql